Legacy Wealth Holdings (LWH) needed to reduce economic vacancy and fill units to increase property values, so they turned to Stake.

 Legacy Wealth Holdings transforms apartment buildings, turning a building into a home.
 It tackles large-scale renovations on multiple units, and then fills those units with quality, long-term residents.

 “We mainly purchase distressed apartment buildings,” said Marty Zietlow, Head of Asset Management with Legacy Wealth Holdings.
-“Maybe the building is in need of repair, or there are high deliquencies.
+“Maybe the building is in need of repair, or there are high delinquencies.
 We perform a full renovation, and provide a home that the residents and the city can be proud of.”

 Based in Ohio, the company is growing quickly, with properties spread across the United States.
 It’s adding thousands of units to their portfolio every year, obtaining a mix of residential and commercial buildings at varying densities and rental rates.

+Slow leasing, high incentives.
 Once Legacy Wealth Holdings (LWH) acquires a new property, the clock starts ticking.
 After renovating, the company has only a few short weeks to find qualified residents and fill units.
 Once units are filled, LWH needs to increase revenues and shore up property values on buildings that may have poor reputations.
 It’s a lot of work in a tight timeframe.

 That’s why LWH can’t afford to leave those units empty.
 “The bottom line is, we do what we say,” says Zietlow.
 “If we don't hit our 18 to 24 month goal to stabilize the property, we could potentially tarnish our reputation.
 That's just not an option.”